I’ve always had a talent for planning & organizing

 If you’re in a wave of spontaneity: download this FREE cheat sheet I created for you with 20 Affirmations & Journal Prompts To Go With The Flow & Embrace Spontaneity

-If you’re in a little bit of both: join the Healthy High Achievers Membership where you get weekly resources for both self-reflection AND goal-setting.
-We’re also having a slow-paced book club, we’d be happy to have you there!
+If you’re in a little bit of both: join one of my self-care courses where you get weekly resources for both self-reflection AND goal-setting

 And with that, my dear Chievers, I hope you got inspired by my story and you’re ready to accept not only your need for productivity, but also your deeper need for relaxation, inspiration, and spontaneity.